Zongzheng/forestHES/README.md

 # forestHES

-A R package for national forest health evaluation system at the forest stand level in China
+An R package for national forest health evaluation system at the forest stand level in China

 # Introduction